kevmhughes/ChitChat/README.md

 8. Create an account in Google Firebase: [Google Firebase](https://firebase.google.com)

-9. Add Firebase, a NoSQL database the Project: [Add Firebase](https://firebase.google.com/docs/web/setup) Copy the contents of the config object from `{ apiKey:… to messagingSenderId:…}`.
+9. Add Firestore, a NoSQL database to the Project: [Add Firestore](https://firebase.google.com/docs/web/setup)

+Copy the contents of the config object from `{ apiKey:… to messagingSenderId:…}`.
 You will need to integrate this configuration info into the `firebase.initializeApp` object in the “Chat.js” file, which is what will allow the app to connect to Firestore.

-10. Create the storage for the videos/photos : [Create storage](https://firebase.google.com/docs/storage?authuser=0)

-Use "messages" as the name of the collection.
+Create a collection, name it "messages", and add the follwoing fields.

 ![Screenshot 2021-04-12 at 17 36 17](https://user-images.githubusercontent.com/48656356/114424687-a89bc280-9bb8-11eb-9bf3-647137f004c2.png)

+10. Create the storage for the videos/photos: [Create storage](https://firebase.google.com/docs/storage?authuser=0)

 # Tools Used